Nine killed as gunmen storm luxury hotel in Libyan capital

 They are faced by the internationally recognized government of Prime Minister Abdullah al-Thinni and the elected parliament who now operate out of the east of Libya.
 Thinni’s government is allied to several armed factions, including a former Gaddafi army general battling Islamist militants in Benghazi.

-Writing by Patrick Markey and Ulf Laessing; Editing by Mark Heinrich and Jonathan Oatis
+Writing by Patrick Markey and Ulf Laessing; Additional reporting by David Brunnstrom in Washington; Editing by Mark Heinrich, Jonathan Oatis, Toni Reinhold